 You can check this post for the titles of manga comics and graphic novels that I’ve already read since 2011.
 It’s on the last part.

-So, the reason why I’m obsessed with anime shows and manga comics is because of their great (sometimes dramatic) story plots and cool graphics.
+So, the reason why I’m obsessed with anime shows and manga comics is that of their great (sometimes dramatic) story plots and cool graphics.
 These really appealed to me that much, that’s why I consider both of them as my obsessions.

 Now that I think of it, I have two questions: